 A “motion to dismiss” can get rid of a DUI arrest in many instances where a driver is charged illegally or was arrested without probable cause.
 To find out if this strategy can work for you, you need the help of a qualified Los Angeles DUI attorney.

-There are a number of ways to “win” a DUI case, and not all of them involve going to trial.
-Sometimes, you might have legal grounds to argue that you shouldn’t be facing a DUI charge at all.
-Under these circumstances, California law allows you to file a “motion to set aside” or “motion to dismiss” with the court.
+There are certain circumstances in which you might have legal grounds to argue that you should not be facing a DUI charge at all.
+California law allows you to file a “motion to set aside” or “motion to dismiss” with the court.
 This motion is a formal request for the judge to consider throwing out the case.